SophN10/Conversion-Prediction-Model/README.md

 ---

 ## Results & Evaluation
-The final model demonstrated strong performance in identifying high-intent users while managing false positives.
+Model performance was assessed using 10-fold cross-validation, with ROC and precision-recall curves examined across folds to evaluate consistency and robustness.

-Key evaluation metrics (best performing model):
+The metrics below reflect representative performance observed across validation folds for the best-performing model:
 - PR-AUC: 0.99
 - Precision: 0.94
 - Recall: 0.96
 - F1-score: 0.95

-These results show how predictive models can support targeted marketing and conversion optimisation strategies.
+These results indicate strong and stable performance in identifying high-intent users, while controlling false positives in an imbalanced classification setting.

 ---